aabayomi/keepaway/README.md

 or hive mind learning have only 2 updates: t1-t3 for A and it2-t5 for B; the new full hive mind learning has 4 updates: t1-t2 for B, t2-t3 for A, t3-t4 for C and t4-t5 for B. Weights as well as traces are shared for this purpose.
-Global optimality can be ensured with fixed opponents.
+Global optimality can be ensured given fixed opponents.

 - Aijun Bai